DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 🔴**Malware: (Malicious Software)** is a general term used to describe any software intentionally designed to cause damage to a computer, server, client, or computer network.
 It encompasses a wide range of malicious programs, including but not limited to:
     - 🔥Viruses: Programs that replicate themselves and infect other files on a computer.
 Require humn intervention to replicate.
     - 🔥Trojans: Programs that appear legitimate but perform malicious activities when executed.
 Trojan horses masquerade as useful software but then carry out malicious functions after installation.
+A well-designed Trojan won’t have any noticeable differences from legitimate software to the end-user.
+Administrators should ensure the software is signed by a trusted software provider to reduce the likelihood of a Trojan being introduced into the environment.
     - 🔥Ransomware: Encrypts files on a victim's system and demands ransom for decryption.
     - 🔥Spyware: Secretly gathers information about a user's activities.
     - 🔥Adware: Displays unwanted advertisements. classed as potentially unwanted programs (PUPs)
-    - 🔥Worms: Self-replicating malware that spreads over networks. e.g stuxnet, code red worm.
+    - 🔥Worms: 📝Self-replicating malware that spreads over networks. e.g stuxnet, code red worm.
 Worms are malicious code objects that move between systems under their own power, whereas viruses require some type of human intervention.
     - 🔥Rootkits: Conceal the existence of malware or malicious processes. it is commonly used for 🧠privilege escalation.
 Privilege escalation attacks, such as those carried out by rootkits, seek to upgrade normal user accounts to administrative access rights.
-A rootkit is used to achieve or maintain elevated privileges on a victim’s host.
+A rootkit is used to achieve or maintain 📝elevated privileges on a victim’s host.
 Rootkits frequently masquerade as system-level services to help remain undetected.
 Rootkits often have kernel-level access and are very difficult to detect or remove.
     - 🔥Fileless malware: Malware that leaves no trace of its presence nor saves itself to a storage device, but is still able to stay resident and active on a computer is fileless malware.
 This is similar to a rootkit, which can be described as an invisibility shield.
 But its core features are that it interferes with low-level communications of the operating environment to hide itself and then hide other things, such as files and/or processes.
 A rootkit is usually deposited on a system as a file that is then executed upon system load or application launch.
     - 🔥Cryptomalware: installs a cryptominer on a victim system.
     - 🔥Logic Bombs: Malicious code that lies dormant until certain conditions are met.
 Logic bombs wait until certain conditions are met before delivering their malicious payloads.